darkred/Userscripts/.github/ISSUE_TEMPLATE/feature_request.md

 When making feature requests:
 - Be as specific as possible, don't make me have to guess what you want.
+- Before you request to write a new script for you, check in https://greasyfork.org/en/scripts and https://openuserjs.org/ : what you ask might be there already.

 -->